Former Educational Programmes Manager of Msc in Urban Management and Development, Senior Specialist in Green Cities and Urban Social Development

-She obtained her MSc. at the Institute of Housing and Urban Development Studies (IHS), Erasmus University, Rotterdam, where the theme of her dissertation was the formalization of land titles as a means of alleviating urban poverty in Peru.
-She is currently the Educational Programmes Manager of MSc in Urban Management and Development and one of the coordinators of the Infrastructure & Smart Cities Master track and the Green Cities for Eco-efficiency short course.
+She obtained her MSc. at the Institute of Housing and Urban Development Studies (IHS), Erasmus University, Rotterdam, where the theme of her dissertation was the formalization of land titles to alleviate urban poverty in Peru.
+She was the Educational Programme Manager of MSc in Urban Management and Development and is coordinating the Green Cities for Eco-efficiency short course.
 She also coordinated the Erasmus + Mobility Programme 2017 on “Smart and Green Cities Strategy” with universities in Kosovo, Armenia, Georgia and Moldova.

-In Peru, she was the National Head of Programme Development and Management in ENACE (the National Buildings Company).
+She was the National Head of Programme Development and Management in ENACE (the National Buildings Company) in Peru.
 Before that, she managed a project of over 3,000 supervised credits of core units through self-help and mutual aid in the largest marginal settlement in the Eastern cone of Lima, working with CBOs and heads of household (mainly women).

 In El Salvador, she worked for four years with an NGO, applying local construction technologies and materials at the community level in rural areas.
 In Colombia, she was a housing adviser in a European Union project for slum upgrading in the Ciudad Bolivar district of Bogota.